Gkcloud5/Better-future/Learning/Network/01-Fundamentals/01/01-What is computer network.md

 		* These computer networks support virtual traffic management.
 	* ##### Provide data security:
 		* All networking solutions come with in-built security features like encryption and access control.

+### What is network topology?

+	The arrangement of nodes and links is called network topology. they can be configured in different ways to get different outcomes. some types of network topologies are

+**Bus topology:**
+* Each node is linked to one other node only.
+* Date transmission over the network connections occurs in one direction.